Howquez/GMTV/README.md

 their frequency remains unaffected (because there is nothing to do about it in the short term).

 ## ✅ To do

-We have to decide whether...
+A kanban board can be found [here](https://github.com/Howquez/coopUncertainty/projects/1).
+In addition, there are some strategic and more general decisions to be made.
+That is, we have to decide whether...
 - [ ] we want to model prevention, i.e. whether the damage depends on contributions
+- [ ] we want to frame it as a public goods or public bad game
 - [ ] the endowment and/or MPCR shall be affected
 - [ ] damage shall be heterogeneous within groups